sematext/docs/docs/agents/mobile.md

 - metadata with application name and version, OS name and version, and application UUID
 - ability to catch and ship uncaught exceptions

-Use Sematext Cloud **Mobile Application Logs** App to get out of the box reports with the most important information about your mobile applications.
+Use the **Mobile Application Logs** Integration to get out-of-the-box reports with the most important information about your mobile applications.

 Get an overview of your mobile apps with information like: